What you may want to know about your Volvo EX90 EV

 Do not think ANY car will be autonomous driving.
 Every car maker I know has backed away from claiming fully autonomous driving one day.
 Apple has abandoned their autonomous driving project.
 About the 2018 time frame I attended a well informed presentation where they explained that to get to the top end driver assist functions would take 5 Billion hours of testing.
 Convert that to cost and I don't think any car maker has that much short or long term R&D funding.
 We still have a long way to go in my opinion.

 This is a driver assist car.
 It has driver assist functions, but you always need to be driving.
 It will even beep and complain when it thinks you are not paying attention.
 Current function includes distance keeping, max speed setting, lane keeping and curve assist.
 I use One pedal drive in "Auto" mode.
-It will coast it you let off the pedal and no one is in front of you.
+It will coast when you let off the pedal and no one is in front of you.
 If you have one pedal drive "ON", it begins braking when you take your foot off the accelerator.

 The car will tighten seat belts before a collision.
 I found this out by passing close to a cement post and all the seat belts tightened up in the car.
 Or even when parked and a car passes too close.
+It also happens if someone tailgates very close.
+Be aware.

 Ignore the circle arrow on the steering wheel.
 It does nothing.
 It does not "Resume" the driver assist as you think it should.
 Resuming driver assist is done by using the shift column the same way as enabling the driver assist, but holding it down a little longer.